Value-added tax (VAT)

 Taxpayers follow a ‘classical’ input-output VAT system, whereby a VAT payer generally accounts for VAT on a full sales price of the transaction and is entitled to recover input VAT incurred on inventory costs and other related business expenses.
 Although not originally based on the European Union (EU) model, the Russian VAT system has, nonetheless, converged more with it.
 Currently, however, it still differs from the EU VAT system in various ways.

 Exports of goods, international transportation and other services related to the export of goods from Russia, international passenger transportation, and certain other supplies are zero-rated with the right of input VAT recovery.
 The application of the 0% VAT rate and recovery of relevant input VAT amounts are confirmed by submitting a number of documents to the tax authorities within certain time limits.
 Recovery of input VAT related to the export of goods (except for exports of raw materials) is performed according to general recovery rules (i.e. prior to submission of confirmation documents to the tax authorities).
 Special rules are in place for the documentary confirmation of the right to tax export supplies to Customs Union member countries at the 0% VAT rate.
-Since 1 January 2018, it is possible to waive the application of the 0% VAT rate in respect of export of goods, international transportation, and other services related to the export of goods from Russia and apply the 18% VAT rate.
+Since 1 January 2018, it is possible to waive the application of the 0% VAT rate in respect of export of goods, international transportation, and other services related to the export of goods from Russia and apply standard VAT rate.